Orthorexia

 Mary at Beat says: “Some clinicians see it as its own disorder whilst others see it as another form of an eating or anxiety disorder.”

 This contributes to it not being officially recognised.
 Orthorexia is more often seen as a version of OCD (Obsessive Compulsive Disorder), rather than an eating disorder.
-This is because someone living with orthorexia has a compulsion to eat healthily, through a strict way of thinking about and behaving around food, and isn’t motivated by body image.
+This is because someone living with orthorexia has a compulsion to maintain what they see as a healthy diet, through a strict way of thinking about and behaving around food, and isn’t motivated by body image.
 To use a simple phrase, it’s quality over quantity.

 However, due to the obsessive nature of eating healthily, this can lead to starvation, which is where the big problems lie.
-Orthorexia can involve cutting out whole food groups in a bid to delete any ‘non-pure’ foods, which makes the ideal of eating healthily redundant.
+Individuals with orthorexia sometimes cut out whole food groups in a bid to delete any ‘non-pure’ foods, which can make the ideal of eating healthily redundant.

 Symptoms of orthorexia

 • Obsession with health concerns.
-A significant preoccupation with links between food and health conditions, and dramatically changing how you eat because of it, could be a worry
+A significant preoccupation with links between food choices and health conditions, and dramatically changing how you eat because of it, could be a worry.

 • Self-harm.
 As people with orthorexia put themselves through diets which are hard to follow, they may punish themselves if they slip up.

 • Isolation.
-If the fixation with the content of what you’re eating comes before your social or daily life
+If the fixation with what you see as clean eating comes before your social or daily life.

 • Low weight.
-People with orthorexia often lose weight drastically
+People with orthorexia often experience dramatic, unhealthy weight loss.

 Orthorexia can stem from many different underlying issues, such as a lack of education about food, misinformation and dangerous values from the media, and influence from family and friends behaviour.
 Mary agrees, and says the “increase in marketed products for ‘fit’ bodies” could also be a factor.